SSEH5474 Physical Education Curriculum II

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- This unit develops the skills necessary to teach physical education in the secondary school.
+- This unit develops the skills necessary to teach Health and Physical education in the secondary school.
 It focuses on practical and theoretical skills with an emphasis on effective and ineffective behaviours.
 The unit has a lecture, tutorial and practical format.
-Major areas covered include the development of organisational, personal, planning and management skills, and the formation of a personal philosophy towards the teaching of Physical Education.
+Major areas covered include the development of organisational, personal, planning and management skills, and the formation of a personal philosophy towards the teaching of Health and Physical Education.

-- Indicative assessments in this unit are as follows: (1) camp—planning, development and delivery; (2) assignments—class observation and report, reflective issues; and (3) assignment feedback.
+- Indicative assessments in this unit are as follows: (1) camp—planning, development and delivery, teaching program; (2) issues in HPE: report; and (3) assignment: feedback rates in teaching.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.